FireFather/ivanhoe/README.md

 Here is source code for the original revolutionary ground-breaking chess engine from 2011.

 Includes Visual studio project files...

-Many (all) bugs have been removed, source code has been formatted, and the project has been configured to compile both 32-bit and 64-bit binaries.

 please see:
 https://en.wikipedia.org/wiki/IPPOLIT